CACFP Administrative Manual Section 2.1

 To claim reimbursement for meals and snacks served:

-- DCH providers and center staff must have complete and current documentation verifying that participants are enrolled for care; and
+• Day Care Home (DCH) providers and childcare center (CC) staff must have complete and current documentation verifying that participants are enrolled for care; and

-- DCH sponsors and center staff must have the complete, current, signed and dated documentation on file for each participant prior to submitting the claim for reimbursement to the CDSS.
+• DCH sponsors and CC staff must have the complete, current, signed and dated enrollment documentation on file for each participant prior to submitting the claim for reimbursement to the California Department of Social Services.

 Meals served to children or adults who do not have complete and current enrollment documents on file with the sponsor or independent center are not eligible for reimbursement.